AY2526S2-CS2103T-T08-1/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
 If your changes to the data file makes its format invalid, B2B4U will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to make a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the B2B4U application to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>